Nobel Prize in Physiology or Medicine: Nomination and selection

 It was important to Nobel that the prize be awarded for a "discovery" and that it be of "greatest benefit on mankind".
 Per the provisions of the will, only select persons are eligible to nominate individuals for the award.
 These include members of academies around the world, professors of medicine in Sweden, Denmark, Norway, Iceland, and Finland, as well as professors of selected universities and research institutions in other countries.
 Past Nobel laureates may also nominate.
 Until 1977, all professors of Karolinska Institute together decided on the Nobel Prize in Physiology or Medicine.
 That year, changes in Swedish law forced the institute to make public any documents pertaining to the Nobel Prize, and it was considered necessary to establish a legally independent body for the Prize work.
 Therefore, the Nobel Assembly was constituted, consisting of 50 professors at Karolinska Institute.
 It elects the Nobel Committee with five members who evaluate the nominees, the Secretary who is in charge of the organisation, and each year ten adjunct members to assist in the evaluation of candidates.
 In 1968, a provision was added that no more than three persons may share a Nobel prize.

 True to its mandate, the committee has chosen researchers working in the basic sciences over those who have made applied science contributions.
 Harvey Cushing, a pioneering American neurosurgeon who identified Cushing's syndrome, was not awarded the prize, nor was Sigmund Freud, as his psychoanalysis lacks hypotheses that can be experimentally confirmed.
 The public expected Jonas Salk or Albert Sabin to receive the prize for their development of the polio vaccines, but instead the award went to John Enders, Thomas Weller, and Frederick Robbins whose basic discovery that the polio virus could reproduce in monkey cells in laboratory preparations made the vaccines possible.

-Through the 1930s, there were frequent prize laureates in classical physiology, but after that, the field began fragmenting into specialties.
+Through the 1930s, there were frequent prize laureates in classical physiology, but after that, the field began fragmenting into specialities.
 The last classical physiology laureates were John Eccles, Alan Hodgkin, and Andrew Huxley in 1963 for their findings regarding "unitary electrical events in the central and peripheral nervous system."